 What is Medicare Part D Catastrophic Coverage?

 In the Catastrophic Coverage stage, you pay only a coinsurance or copay for covered drugs for the remainder of the plan year.
-On January 1st, your plan restarts again, and begins either at the Part D Annual Deductible stage, or in the Initial Coverage stage if your plan doesn’t require a deductible.
+On January 1st, your plan restarts again, and begins either at the Part D Annual Deductible stage, or in the Initial Coverage stage if your plan doesn’t have a deductible.

 Return to the Medicare FAQ section to view more answers to other commonly asked questions about Medicare prescription drug coverage.